Amsterdam City of Diamonds

 The first diamond worker

 The exact date the first diamond workers came to Amsterdam is hard to determine.
-We maintain the date of November 15th, 1586.
+But there is a specific date we maintain.
+This is November 15th, 1586.
 On this day, Mr. Willem Vermaet registers in the marriage register.
-His marriage certificate stated the profession as “diamond worker”.
+His marriage certificate stated the profession “diamond worker”.
 William’s marriage certificate is the first official document with the profession diamond worker on it.
 Of course, there were already people who cut and polished diamonds.
 But there was no official record of them.

-After official recognition of the profession diamond worker, the diamond industry developed quickly in just a few years.
-In the 17th century, Amsterdam had become the world center of the diamond industry.
+After the official recognition of the profession diamond worker, the diamond industry developed quickly in just a few years.
+By the 17th century, Amsterdam had become the world center of the diamond industry.
 For both the trade and processing of diamonds.

 The tolerant and liberal city of Amsterdam

 Amsterdam was doing fine and people the here led steady lives.
-But other parts of Europe were kind of rocky.
+The Netherlands was a quiet and nice place to live in.
+But other parts of Europe were rocky.
 Especially after 1618.
 The infamous Pogroms terrorized entire populations in Eastern Europe.
+They killed everyone who did not agree with their beliefs.
 Because of anti-Semitism and violence against Jews, many East European Jews fled to Amsterdam.

 The liberal and tolerant Amsterdam again opened its doors to the flow of refugees.
 But unlike the rich Sephardic Jews who came to Amsterdam during the Moorish domination, the Eastern European Jews were very poor.
-Because of the power the Guilds held in Amsterdam, the new refugees could not pursue a traditional occupation.
+In that time, the Guilds in Amsterdam held the power to determine who could do which job.
+This meant the new refugees could not pursue a traditional occupation.
 But was one exception.
 The Guilds did not have an influence on the craft of diamond cutting and polishing.
-So even though it would take three to five years to become a master cutter, the poor Jews were able to become diamond cutters and make a living.
+It took three to five years to become a master cutter.
+But at least the poor Jews could become diamond cutters and make a living.
+That’s why many – maybe even most – Jewish people in Amsterdam got into the diamond business.
 The Eastern European refugees made the Amsterdam diamond industry flourish.
 They are the founders of the modern-day diamond grinding and cutting techniques.

 The popularity of diamonds

 In 1725, diamond fields are discovered in Brazil.
 Amsterdam obtained the monopoly on the import of rough diamonds from that country.
-Suddenly there were large quantities of diamonds in the Netherlands.
+Suddenly, large quantities of diamonds were available in the Netherlands.
 From this moment on, Amsterdam received the nickname “Amsterdam City of Diamonds”.

 But in the mid-19th century, the fields of Brazil began to dry up.
 Diamonds became scarce again and unemployment hit the diamond industry.
 Many diamond cutting and polishing factories went bankrupt.
 Just a few were able to stay on their feet.
 Royal Coster Diamonds (est. 1840) was one of the few that survived this crisis.
 During this time, we worked on some legendary diamonds such as the Koh-I-Noor for the Queen of England.